 Tip #4: Practice Your Swing

 At the same time, the school and parents will expect great things from you.
 Remind yourself of your school’s mission and ask yourself how it’s woven into your lesson plans.
 Maintain the passion for your subject and the effectiveness of your lessons by staying attuned to best practices and research and then implementing that into your daily teaching.
 Join your local association.
 Participate in conventions.
 Write blogs.
-Your school will support your quest for professional growth and your reputation as a credible educator will blossom.
+Your school will support your quest for professional growth, and your reputation as a credible educator will blossom.

 Tip #5: Keep Your Eye on the Ball

 When stress levels and paperwork piles rise, students are unruly, and everything just seems to be going wrong, you will doubt yourself as a new teacher.
 In times like these, it’s imperative to remind yourself about why you chose this profession in the first place.
-Perhaps it’s a passion for serving others, or for helping to shape a better future.
-Maybe it was an amazing teacher you once had or a group of students who hang out with you after school on Friday afternoons because your class is their favorite.
+Perhaps it’s a passion for serving others or for helping to shape a better future.
+Maybe it was an amazing teacher you once had or a group of students who hung out with you after school on Friday afternoons because your class is their favorite.
 Whatever your reasons for teaching, remembering them will help to steer you through periods of discomfort.

 As Steven Turner, the young teacher who shared his first-day story, says, “Thankfully, today I’m able to smile for an entire period and get mostly the same in return from my students until the bell rings and we have to interrupt what we’re doing so they can switch classes…as hard as this job can be, with good colleagues and the right support and training, we get better every year on the job.”

 Giving young people the opportunities to grow into responsible citizens requires effort, and teaching is an expertise that takes years to perfect.
 With colleagues on your side, a positive outlook on growth, and up-to-date research in your field, you, rookie teacher, are set for the challenging yet fulfilling world of education.
-Follow these five tips and you’ll knock it out of the park.
+Follow these five tips, and you’ll knock it out of the park.